AnustupMaity/Legit.Ai/README.md

 ## ☁️ Deployment

-Legit.ai is currently deployed and live at: **[legitai-app.vercel.app](https://legitai-app.vercel.app/)**

-If you want to host your own instance, Legit.ai can be deployed completely for free!
+Legit.ai can be deployed completely for free!
 - **Backend**: Deploy the `huggingfaceuploads/` folder to a **Hugging Face Docker Space** (gives 16GB RAM for ML models).
 - **Frontend**: Deploy the `frontend/` folder to **Vercel**.
 *(Detailed deployment instructions are available in `deployment_guide.md`).*

 ---

 ## ⚙️ Environment Variables (`api/.env`)